 (1.5) This course will equip students with the tools necessary to perform strategic financial and investment analysis in competitive environment.
 Topics addressed include financial analysis and projections, working capital management, and investment analysis, which includes valuing securities, derivation of cash flows, capital budgeting tools, and discount cash flow valuation.
-Required core course in the MBA-GM Program.
+This course is a required core course in the MBA-GM Program and not available to MA/MS students.